Introduction by Ben Close, Editor.

 In summary, this case provides useful ammunition for interested parties who seek to claim interests in assets subject to confiscation proceedings.
 It also provides a salutary lesson for those involved in the prosecution of such cases that arguments based on “fairness” ought to be avoided with instead consideration being given to the tainted gift provisions and/or civil recovery.

-We are all too familiar with the Police raiding cannabis factories, discovering foreign nationals living and working amongst the vegetation.
-The common denominator being illegal entry into the UK and then forced into working off their ‘debt’ to those who promised a new life.
+We are all too familiar with the Police raiding cannabis factories, and discovering foreign nationals living and working amongst the vegetation.
+The common denominator is illegal entry into the UK and then forced into working off their ‘debt’ to those who promised a new life.

 Notwithstanding the SCA being required to make a ‘reasonable grounds’ decision within five working days and then a further period of reflection, in order to gather evidence and review the case, it can be a long-drawn-out process.